holt/syringe/README.md

 <img src="https://github.com/holt/syringe/blob/master/img/syringe.png?raw=true" align="right" title="# Just a little pin prick ... there'll be no more AAAAAAAAH!"/>

-Syringe is a teeny-tiny JavaScript dependency injection framework that allows you to dynamically assign data contracts to your functions, constructor functions, and methods.
-No more worrying about passing information directly, indirectly, or relying on the lexical scope as Syringe can vaccinate your operations ahead of time!
+Syringe is a small JavaScript library that allows you to dynamically assign data contracts to your functions, constructor functions, and methods.

+No more worrying about passing information directly, indirectly, or relying on the lexical scope as Syringe can vaccinate your operations ahead of time.

-Now, let's roll up our sleeves and begin shall we?
+Now, let's roll up our sleeves and begin!

 ## Table of Contents